Is implementing new software in your future? Learn what to expect when implementing new membership management software.

 Another tricky (and touchy) spot is financial data.
 Your new system most likely will not be capable of recreating all the back history (and data points) that lie behind each financial transaction.
 The general rule is to only migrate open invoices and the transactional data associated with funds still to be collected—that’s complicated enough, believe me.
 Do your best to close as many open invoices as possible before migration.
 You can keep historical financial transactions available for viewing in archive tables.

-2. Prepare Your Data for Conversion
+2. Preparing Your Data for Conversion

 First, identify all sources containing data you will (or might) migrate to the new system.
 Besides your existing membership database, you want to identify other systems or files containing member, customer, student, and attendee data.